 You can of course add as many groups as you like to this file.
 Now anyone in a group can use his or her individual username and password to get the same access rights as the others when entering a group limited realm.

-Read all about .htaccess at http://hoohoo.ncsa.uiuc.edu/docs/tuto-rials/user.html.
+Read all about this subject at http://hoohoo.ncsa.uiuc.edu/docs/tu-torials/user.html.